apache/pulsar/site2/website/blog/2019-07-05-Apache-Pulsar-2-4-0.md

 ### Replicated subscription

-In 2.4.0 release, added a mechanism to keep subscription state in-sync, within a sub-second timeframe, in the context of a topic that is being asynchronously replicated across multiple geographical regions.
+In 2.4.0 release, a mechanism is added to keep subscription state in sync, within a sub-second timeframe, in the context of a topic that is being asynchronously replicated across multiple geographical regions.
 Here is [architecture](https://github.com/apache/pulsar/wiki/PIP-33%3A-Replicated-subscriptions) for replicated subscription.